bmcage/skills4smartex/level02/construction.md

 ![L04 test02](L04_step05.jpg)

-To finalize the circuit, as in [Demonstrator 03](construction.md#demonstrator-03-construction), use a battery and LED to react to the circuit.
-In our case we will conect this push button to the same battery and LED as in [Demonstrator 03](construction.md#demonstrator-03-construction).
+To finalize the circuit, as in [Demonstrator 03](construction.md#demonstrator-03-construction), use a battery and LED to react to the push action.
+In our case we connect this push button to the same battery and LED as in [Demonstrator 03](construction.md#demonstrator-03-construction).